 ✔️ Step by Step Instructions

-First, take your ripe banana, peel it, and smash it up with a fork.
-Mix in all the other ingredients, then allow it to sit for about 20 minutes.
-Almond flour doesn’t absorb liquid as quickly as white flour, so you need to give it a little time.
+Step 2: Mix in all the other ingredients, then allow it to sit for about 20 minutes.
+Almond flour doesn’t absorb liquid as quickly as white flour, so you need to give it a little time to do the work.

-Then lightly spray your waffle iron so it doesn’t stick, and cook about 1/3 cup at a time cook according to the waffle iron’s instructions.
+Step 3: Lightly spray your waffle iron so it doesn’t stick, and cook about 1/3 cup at a time cook according to the waffle iron’s instructions.

 They come out crispy on the outside and fluffy on the inside, exactly what you’re looking for in a waffle!